rinvex/laravel-oauth/README.md

 <a name="customizing-the-cookie-name"></a>
 #### Customizing The Cookie Name

 If needed, you can customize the `laravel_token` cookie's name using the corresponding config option.
-First you'll need to publish the config file using this command `php artisan rinvex:publish:oauth --resource=config` `Passport::cookie`, then you can modify it as needed:
+First you'll need to publish the config file using this command `php artisan rinvex:publish:oauth --resource=config`, then you can modify as follows:
     ```php
     'default_scope' => null,
     ```